Rohloff: Development of Rohloff Speedhub 500/14

 While at the Tour de France road race in France in 1994, the Rohloffs went bicycling on the beach in France.
-The bikes got stuck in the sand, and the primitive derailleur gear systems would not work.
+The bikes got stuck in the sand, and the primitive derailleur gear systems would not work properly.
 This triggered Bernhard Rohloff to develop a new internally geared hub.

-On the 1996 IFMA in Cologne, Rohloff announced a 14-speed gear hub with a weight of 1700 grams.
-At the time, the gear hub with the greatest number of speeds was the fragile 3700 gram 12 speed Sachs Elan (discontinued by 2000), made by the hub-gear manufacturer Sachs (later acquired by SRAM).
+At the 1996 IFMA in Cologne, Rohloff announced a 14-speed gear hub with a weight of 1700 grams.
+At the time, the gear hub with the greatest number of speeds was the unreliable 3700 gram 12 speed Sachs Elan (discontinued by 2000), made by the hub-gear manufacturer Sachs (later acquired by SRAM).
 A year later Rohloff presented a workable prototype at the 1997 IFMA and won a crate of champagne from the employees at Sachs, who had bet against them the year before.
-The managing director of the dominant cycling component manufacturer Shimano approached Rohloff and asked: "Shimano could release a 14 speed gear hub onto the market tomorrow, but it would weigh double as much as yours" - "How do you manage this?"
+The managing director of the dominant cycling component manufacturer Shimano approached Rohloff and asked: "Shimano could release a 14 speed gear hub onto the market tomorrow, but it would weigh double as much as yours" – "How do you manage this?"

 The Rohloffs had been granted a DM 1 million bank loan for development of the new product, and for the start of production, guarantees in the amount of several million marks.
 At this time, the design just existed on paper.
 The company was not successful in raising financing from investors.
-However, just 10 days after the IFMA, the loan guarantees were retracted.
+However, just 10 days after IFMA, the loan guarantees were retracted.
 The granting bank had gone bankrupt, was acquired by another bank, and the restructuring specialist hired had previously been involved with financing development of the competing Sachs Elan hub.

 Rohloff searched but was unable to raise a bank loan.
-The company was in dire straits, if the product could not be launched, it could not repay the loans.
+The company was in dire straits; if the product could not be launched, it could not repay the loans.
 The founders had personally guaranteed for the initial million mark loan.

-In the end, through local political connections in the Kassel area, Rohloff was able to receive a county loan guarantee, and with this convince a bank to grant the loan required to pay local sub-suppliers for parts, and commence production of the Speedhub.
+Eventually Rohloff obtained a state guarantee which paved the way for a bank loan to pay local parts suppliers and commence production of the Speedhub.
 The decision maker at the financial and economic ministry in Hessen was a keen cyclist.
 When he had first heard of the Rohloff, he had already decided to buy a hub if it became available.
-Following a test-ride in May 1998, the loan was granted, enabling Rohloff AG to sign production contracts with the local suppliers by the summer.
+Following a test-ride in May 1998, the loan was granted, enabling Rohloff AG to sign production contracts with local suppliers by the summer.
 The first Speedhub units were shipped to customers by Christmas of 1998.